Mhmd-Hisham/Random-Projects/AudioTube/README.md

 ## Description

 A simple module that uses [pytube](https://github.com/pytube/pytube) to download audio files and their metadata (such as thumbnails, artist title, album name, etc..) from Youtube.
 All the metadata are injected into the files using [mutagen](https://github.com/quodlibet/mutagen).
+[FFMPEG-Python](https://github.com/kkroening/ffmpeg-python) is used to re-encode the files and converting them into MP3 format.

 ## Requirements